 Perovskites in the 20th Century

-Later on, in the late 1970s Dieter Weber at the University of Stuttgart, Germany discovered the first hybrid organic-inorganic halide perovskite.
+In the late 1970s, Dieter Weber at the University of Stuttgart, Germany discovered the first hybrid organic-inorganic halide perovskite.
 Weber replaced trimethyl ammonium ion in the caesium lead halide (first synthesised by Wells) to form a class of compounds called Hybrid Organic Inorganic Perovskites (HOIP).
 The commercial implications were realised some twenty years later when scientists at IBM, based at the T.J.
 Watson Research Center, New York, developed light-emitting devices based on luminescent organic-inorganic halide perovskites.
 Then, just before the turn of the new millennium Japanese scientists at the National Institute of Advanced Industrial Science and Technology, Tokyo, created an optical absorption layer for a solar cell using a rare earth oxide with a perovskite crystal structure.

 A Bright Outlook for Perovskites in Computing